AdguardTeam/dnscrypt-proxy/README.markdown

 First things first, download Android NDK from [here](https://developer.android.com/ndk/downloads/index.html) and unpack it somewhere.
 I'll assume you unpacked it into `$HOME/android-ndk-r14b`.

-You will also need autoconf, automake and libtool.
+You will also need autoconf, automake, libtool and pkg-config to run autoreconf.

 ```bash
 git clone https://github.com/AdguardTeam/dnscrypt-proxy-static